 - The sensor aspect ratio is 3:2, which can be changed in the box on the right.
 The change only affects the Megapixel numbers; i.e., Megapixel suitability, on the right y-axis.

 For 16:9 aspect ratio sensors, multiply the megapixel suitability by 1.185.

 For 4:3 aspect ratio sensors (with left/right sides of chart cropped), multiply megapixel suitability by 0.889.

 Additions to Imatest 5.1

 A Chart Quality Calculator that uses the new MTF functions is also available.
-It provides a clearer and more accurate estimate of MTF suitability (including the expected MTF loss from the media without and with the correction) than the older Chart Quality Index.
+It provides a clearer and more accurate estimate of MTF suitability (including the expected MTF loss from the media with and without the correction) than the older Chart Quality Index.